legalchik/tg_gifts_checker/README.md

-# Checker new gifts - notifies about the release of a new gift via telegram
+# Checker new gifts
+Notifies about the release of a new gift via telegram